d3cod3/EndtoEndEncryptedMailServer/README.md

 Almost finished, we just need now to trigger this script on arriving mail in Postfix, and basically this is just a filter over the incoming messages, not so different to the spam filters that we'll implement later, in this case encrypting the content of the message before delivery.

 Postfix then, but we need here to clarify something about how we achieve this; the Postfix mechanics doesn't let us apply some content filter to incoming messages only, if we setup some filter, it will be applied to all messages, incoming and outgoing.
 So far so good, the gpgit script search for local installed gpg public keys, so the only keys available will be the ones related with users accounts, so the only messages encrypted will be the ones with a local mail user as recipients, meaning incoming messages only!
 We let on the client side the possible encryption of outgoing messages, using the common (and user friendly) mechanism through the enigmail plugin.
-And a last detail, while the message will be encrypted, headers (from:, time:, and more metadata) and subject of the message will not, so later we'll add some sort of anonymization of message headers, but let just finish the encryption part first.
+And a last detail, while the message will be encrypted, headers (from:, time:, and more metadata) will not, so later we'll add some sort of anonymization of message headers, but let just finish the encryption part first.

 We open again the _/etc/postfix/master.cf_ Postfix config file